sbania-unicef/PUI2016_xz694/HW3_xz694/README.md

 ##HW3, Assignment 1:
-Visually represent the Central Limit Theorem with 5 different distributions (Chi-squared, Gaussian, Poisson, Binomial, and Logistic).
+Visually demonstrate the Central Limit Theorem with 5 different distributions (Chi-squared, Gaussian, Poisson, Binomial, and Logistic).

 For each distribution, use 100 samples, with sample sizes ranging from 20 to 2000.